Rutherford Discovery Fellowships: Major contributions across research fields

 More than a dozen Rutherford Discovery Fellowships were awarded every year, and by the final 2023 round life-sciences and humanities projects each accounted for 42 per cent of the portfolio, with the remainder in the physical sciences, engineering and mathematics.

-The breadth of topics funded, and the influence Fellows have gone on to exert in their disciplines, illustrates the scheme’s strategic role in New Zealand’s research ecosystem.
+The breadth of topics funded, and the influence fellows have gone on to exert in their disciplines, illustrates the scheme's strategic role in New Zealand’s research ecosystem.

 Biomedical and health sciences.
-University of Auckland neuro-immunologist Dr Justin Rustenhoven (2021 Fellow) is tracing how age-related inflammation damages the meningeal lymphatic “drain-pipes” of the brain, work that points to new therapeutic targets for Alzheimer’s disease and other dementias.
+University of Auckland neuro-immunologist Dr Justin Rustenhoven (2021 fellow) is tracing how age-related inflammation damages the meningeal lymphatic “drain-pipes” of the brain, work that points to new therapeutic targets for Alzheimer’s disease and other dementias.

 Climate and marine science.
-Massey University marine ecologist Dr Libby Liggins (2020) is combining genomics, ocean-current modelling and citizen-science “fish watches” to identify *tohu*—early genetic and distributional signals—of climate-driven shifts in Aotearoa’s coastal biodiversity, providing communities and mana whenua with data for proactive kaitiakitanga.
+Massey University marine ecologist Dr Libby Liggins (2020) is combining genomics, ocean-current modelling and citizen-science "fish watches" to identify tohu—early genetic and distributional signals—of climate-driven shifts in Aotearoa's coastal biodiversity, providing communities and mana whenua with data for proactive kaitiakitanga.

 Green chemistry and clean technology.
 Organometallic chemist Dr Mathew Anker (Victoria University of Wellington, 2022) is designing lanthanide(II) hydride catalysts able to fix atmospheric nitrogen at ambient pressure, a step towards fossil-fuel-free ammonia fertiliser production and a potential one-per-cent cut in global CO₂ emissions.

 Computer science and software engineering.
-Dr Kelly Blincoe (University of Auckland, 2022) is leading the first longitudinal study of Aotearoa’s software workforce to understand why women leave the industry and to create more inclusive development tools and practices, research that also informs ACM diversity policy worldwide.
+Dr Kelly Blincoe (University of Auckland, 2022) is leading the first longitudinal study of Aotearoa's software workforce to understand why women leave the industry and to create more inclusive development tools and practices, research that also informs ACM diversity policy worldwide.

 Public-health and social equity research.
-Psychologist Dr Jaimie Veale (University of Waikato, 2020) is extending the national *Counting Ourselves* survey into a multi-wave international study that tracks how access to gender-affirmation and other social determinants shape the health of transgender and non-binary people.
+Psychologist Dr Jaimie Veale (University of Waikato, 2020) is extending the national "Counting Ourselves" survey into a multi-wave international study that tracks how access to gender-affirmation and other social determinants shape the health of transgender and non-binary people.

 Indigenous politics and civic participation.
 Associate Professor Lara Greaves (Te Herenga Waka—Victoria University of Wellington, 2023) is co-creating tools with Māori communities to lift voter turnout, improve access to political information and strengthen data sovereignty—work that addresses structural barriers to participation for wāhine Māori and other under-represented groups.

-Individual Fellowships have also seeded internationally recognised advances in the physical sciences; for example, laser physicist Dr Miro Erkintalo’s 2015 award preceded his Prime-Minister’s MacDiarmid Emerging Scientist Prize for micro-comb technology.
+Individual fellowships have also seeded internationally recognised research in the physical sciences; for example, laser physicist Dr Miro Erkintalo’s 2015 award preceded his Prime-Minister’s MacDiarmid Emerging Scientist Prize for micro-comb technology.

-Collectively, the programme created a pipeline of independent research leaders whose work now underpins national capability in everything from pandemic modelling to quantum photonics, demonstrating the long-term value of sustained, investigator-led funding.
+Collectively, the programme support a group of independent research leaders whose work contributes to national research capability in areas including pandemic modelling to quantum photonics, highlighting the potential, long-term value of sustained, investigator-led funding.